nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-other-decoder-ring.md

 21808 = 5 +   -391     +  137*162, i=15, d=1
 ```

-Wow, okay, that's something.
-Even more because we soon discover that `104 ≡ 71 ≡ 38 ≡ 5 ≡ -28 ≡ 5 % 33` where we subtract one factor of `33` at every `i`-step.
+Wow, okay, that's definitely something.
+Even moreso because we quickly discover that `104 ≡ 71 ≡ 38 ≡ 5 ≡ -28 ≡ 5 % 33` where we're subtracting one factor of `33` at every `i`-step.

 Here's what I got as a formula for `f`